junxit/us-congress-bills-116/bill.md

 legis-num: S. 2683
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 2683

-> To establish a task force to assist States in implementing hiring requirements for child care staff members to improve child safety.
+That the bill from the Senate (S. 2683) entitled “An Act to establish a task force to assist States in implementing hiring requirements for child care staff members to improve child safety.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title